gigerbytes/angular-sly/README.md

 I have only ported horizontal and vertical scrolling, so far.

-*Does Anybody want to adopt this project?
-Send me a mail.*
+#### Does Anybody want to adopt/maintain this project?
+Send me a mail.

 ## Installlation: